Laurin Mincy: Athletes Unlimited

-In 2021 Mincy signed to play for Athletes Unlimited new basketball league which is running from January 26 through February 26, 2022 in Las Vegas.
-The league takes place over 5 weeks and there are no set rosters, instead captains pick their new teams each week.
+In 2021, Mincy signed to play for Athletes Unlimited Pro Basketball, which ran from January 26 through February 26, 2022 in Las Vegas.
+The league takes place over five weeks and there are no set rosters, instead captains pick their new teams each week.
 This model allows for players to have more options and also for fans to directly impact and interact with the games and teams.